VicTheM/VicTheM/README.md

 With a background in Electrical and Electronics Engineering, I approach computer systems with mastery and curiosity, similar to how a scientist will handle his/her invention.
 I find little satisfaction in a "no-brain" work, instead I am motivated by opportunities to push boundaries and chase perfection.

-Currently, I am building my most efficient project yet, a generational Chess platform engineered to serve more user per server at lightning speed, while consuming minimal computational resource, effectively scaling down cost of hosting by over 60% when compared to current world class solutions.
-My aim is to put myself in a seemingly impoissibele case and still win,  that indeed, is true satisfaction.
+Currently, I am building my most efficient project yet, a generational Chess platform engineered to serve more users per server at lightning speed, while consuming minimal computational resources, effectively scaling down the cost of hosting by over 60% when compared to current world-class solutions.
+My aim is to put myself in a seemingly impossible case and still win; that indeed, is true satisfaction.

 ## 💻 Tech Stack